Hazard scores 1st league goal as Madrid beats Granada 4-2

 The Belgium playmaker scored in a preseason friendly but missed the start of the season because of a muscle injury and was yet to impress since he returned to action.
 Hazard was still far from his best on Saturday, but got a loud ovation from the crowd after being replaced by Francisco “Isco” Alarcón in the 69th minute.

 Benzema added to his great start to the season by opening the scoring two minutes into the match at the Santiago Bernabéu Stadium with a shot from close range after a pass by Gareth Bale.
-It Benzema’s sixth goal in seven league matches.
+It was Benzema’s sixth goal in seven league matches.

-Modric, who replaced Toni Kroos before halftime, gave Madrid a 3-0 lead with a booming shot from outside the area in the 61st, hitting the top corner after a pass by Hazard.
+Modric, who replaced injured Toni Kroos before halftime, gave Madrid a 3-0 lead with a booming shot from outside the area in the 61st, hitting the top corner after a pass by Hazard.

 Granada started a comeback with a penalty converted by Darwin Machís in the 69th after Madrid goalkeeper Alphonse Areola lost control of the ball inside the area.
-The visitors pulled closer with a goal by Domingos Duarte off a corner kick in the 78th, but Madrid sealed the win with a stoppage-time goal by substitute Rodríguez following a counterattack.
+The visitors pulled closer with a goal by Domingos Duarte off a corner kick in the 78th, but Madrid sealed the win in stoppage-time when substitute Rodríguez scored following a counterattack for his first goal since returning to Madrid after two seasons on loan with Bayern Munich.

+“We started the match the worst possible way, but I’m proud of how the team reacted in the second half,” Granada coach Diego Martínez said.
+“We showed what this team is all about.
+We never gave up.
+We didn’t get the result we wanted but this match will be good for the team’s confidence in the future.”

 Granada, which spent the last two seasons in the second division, was coming off its best start ever in the league, with four wins in its first seven matches.
 Its only loss had been against Sevilla in the second round, and it defeated two-time defending champion Barcelona 2-0 at home in the fifth round.

-Real Madrid was coming off two consecutive draws — at Atlético Madrid in the league and against Club Brugge in the Champions League group stage.
+Madrid was coming off two consecutive draws — at Atlético Madrid in the league and against Club Brugge in the Champions League group stage.

 Goalkeeper Thibaut Courtois, who was replaced at halftime against Club Brugge with what the club said was a stomach problem, couldn’t start on Saturday.